 For the Pastry

-3 – 5 tbsp. cold Water
+- 3 – 5 tbsp cold water

-Milk, for glazing
+- milk for glazing

-1. Cook the potatoes.
-Peel the potatoes and cut into cubes of equal size to allow for even cooking.
-Rinse.
-Put the potatoes into a pan and cover with water.
-Place the pan on the hob over a medium heat and cook the potatoes gently until there is no resistance when a sharp knife is inserted.
+- Peel 200g (7oz) potatoes and cut into 2cm (1in) cubes.
+Place in a saucepan and cover with water.
+Bring to the boil.
+Salt the water and cook the potatoes gently for about 10 minutes or until there is no resistance when a sharp knife is inserted.
 Strain the potatoes and set aside to cool.

-6. Fill the pie.
-Break up the potatoes with your hands into smaller chunks.
-Combine with the onions.
-Season the mixture.
-Place half of the grated cheese into the pastry case.
+- Grate 175g (6oz) Lancashire cheese and place half of the grated cheese into the pastry case.
 Add the potato and onion mixture.
 Top with the remaining cheese.